 Water Mums and Enjoy!

-Your Fall Mums Pumpkin Topiary will be a perfect topic of conversation this Fall and a great outside decoration for trick-or-treaters to enjoy.
-When you disassemble, your Southern Patio Whiskey Barrel planter will be great to use for another fun outside garden container project!
+Your Fall Mums Pumpkin Topiary will be a perfect topic of conversation this season and a great outside decoration for trick-or-treaters to enjoy.
+When you disassemble, your whiskey barrel planter will be great to use for another fun outside garden container project!